Annual Consumer Information Notice

 Placement Information

-For information about jobs, placement, and volunteer opportunities, contact Career Services, Lybyer 210, Missouri State University-West Plains, (417) 255-7230.
+For information about off-campus employment opportunities, contact the Career Services, Lybyer Hall 210, Missouri State University-West Plains, (417) 255-7230.

 State Education Requirements for Licensure / Certification